anabatsh/TT_pro/README.md

 ## Usage

-1. Run `python calc.py control`
-    > The results will be presented in the text file `result/logs/control.txt`
+1. Run `python calc.py control` to solve the optimal control problem.
+The results will be presented in the text file `result/logs/control.txt`.

-2. Run `python calc.py func`
-    > The results will be presented in the text file `result/logs/func.txt`
+2. Run `python calc.py func` to perform computations for various analytical multivariable functions.
+The results will be presented in the text file `result/logs/func.txt`.

-3. Run `python calc.py qubo`
-    > The results will be presented in the text file `result/logs/qubo.txt`
+3. Run `python calc.py qubo` to solve the QUBO problem.
+The results will be presented in the text file `result/logs/qubo.txt`.

 ## Authors